 Skateboarders are very picky about their gear and like to stick to their favorite brands, board sizes or even the skate store they prefer.
+There is a big chance you’re buying the wrong stuff, even if you think it’s cool.

 Contents

-- 70 Gifts For Skateboarders
+- 20 Gift Ideas For Skateboarders

 - 1. Skate Wax